Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Phenomenology and experimental perspectives for TDA s

 \item The polarization observables can be extremely helpful to scrutinize the onset of the leading twist regime.
-Being the ratios of cross sections, asymmetries are often less affected by the higher twist and NLO corrections and may thus exhibit an early onset of (pre)scaling behavior already at the rather low values of $Q^2$ available with present day fixed target experimental setups.
+In some cases of forward electroproduction reactions, certain polarization asymmetries turn out to be less sensitive to NLO corrections than cross-sections, and have been shown to exhibit an early onset of scaling behavior already at the rather low values of $Q^2$ available with present day fixed target experimental setups.
+Although this argument is far from being a proof and should not prevent from carrying the detailed NLO studies, such a behavior may be also expected in the backward regime.
 In particular, the TDA-based reaction mechanism predicts a non-vanishing and $Q^2$-independent Transverse Target Single Spin Asymmetry (see Sec.~\ref{SubSec_STSA}).
-Preliminary estimates within the two-component $\pi N$ TDA model suggest $10 \div 15$\% STSA for $\gamma^* N_T \to \pi N$ for the $x_B$-range typical for JLab, see Sec.~\ref{SubSec_Model_P_JLab}.
+Preliminary estimates within the two-component $\pi N$ TDA model suggest $10 \div 15$\% STSA for $\gamma^{*} N_T \to \pi N$ for the $x_B$-range typical for JLab, see Sec.~\ref{SubSec_Model_P_JLab}.
 Another useful polarization observable is the beam spin asymmetry BSA for hard exclusive meson electroproduction (see Sec.~\ref{SubSec_Def_BSA}).
 Despite the fact that the BSA is a subleading twist quantity within the TDA-based framework, the study of its $Q^2$-dependence can help to uncover hints for the validity of the collinear factorized description both in the near-forward and near backward regimes.
 Recently the first extraction of BSA for hard exclusive pion electroproduction in a broad range of $-t$ was reported in Ref.~\cite{Diehl:2020uja} (for an overview see Sec.~\ref{SubSec_First_R_pions_JLab}). \ei